 Liverpool, England

 UK travel statistics show that Liverpool is also one of the most popular tourist destinations in the country.
-The city is brimming with attractions that visitors love to explore, from its glorious history and culture to its picturesque architecture and vibrant nightlife scene.
+The city is brimming with attractions visitors love exploring, from its glorious history and culture to its picturesque architecture and vibrant nightlife scene.
 This abundance of attractions makes it the perfect destination for a short break or a more extended holiday.

 Throughout the last few years, Liverpool has been the sixth most visited city in the UK.
-While some travellers bypass it and head straight for Belfast, others choose to linger and explore this charming city.
+While some travellers bypass it and head straight for Belfast, others linger and explore this charming city.
 We highly recommend the latter, especially if you have some time to spare.

-Whether you’re prone to exploring the city’s museums and art galleries, spending your time shopping and dining out, or just wandering around the city for people-watching, Liverpool is an incredible experience.
+Whether you’re prone to exploring the city’s museums and art galleries, shopping and dining out, or just wandering around the city for people-watching, Liverpool is an incredible experience.
 So, why not add it to your list of UK travel destinations?
 It is a fantastic experience you should be part of!

 UK Travel Statistics—Liverpool 2019